 As the second most popular site in the world, YouTube already has A LOT of videos that you’re going to have to compete with.
 To give you a better chance of standing out, you need to optimise your video.
 This includes:

 - Using keywords in your title and description

 All of this can work in your favour when it comes to increasing viewer engagement, and ultimately sales through your video.

-For more information on how to optimise your video on YouTube, check out this article: YouTube SEO: 13 Ways to Rank Higher in 2019.
+For more information on how to optimise your video on YouTube, check out this article: YouTube SEO: 10 Ways to Rank Higher.

 The more people that see your video, the better chance you have of success.
 But, what makes a video shareable?